-Subject to the agreement to acquire mineral claims from Mineracao Borges Ltda. in December 2022, upon producing an independent NI 43-101 compliant mineral resource estimate on the claims of 2 million tons of Li_2O content over 1.3% by June 21, 2024, the Company shall pay an additional R\$15,000,000.
-As at September 30, 2023, no determination has been made in this regard and no amount has been accrued related to this contingent arrangement.
+Subject to the agreement to acquire mineral claims from Mineracao Borges Ltda. in December 2022, upon producing an independent NI 43-101 compliant mineral resource estimate on the claims of 2 million tons of Li2O content over 1.3% by June 21, 2025, the Company shall pay an additional R\$14,950,000.
+As at December 31, 2023, no determination has been made in this regard and no amount has been accrued related to this contingent arrangement.

-In connection with the Company's agreement to acquire a 100% interest in the Vale Litio claims, the Company is to scheduled to pay R\$500,000 on or before February 20, 2024 to acquire an additional 1.54% interest; and R\$30,000,000 on or before July 20, 2024 to acquire the remaining 92.6% interest.
+In connection with the Company's agreement to acquire a 100% interest in the Vale Litio claims, the Company is to scheduled to pay R\$50,000 on July 20, 2024; and R\$29,950,000 on or before January 20, 2025 to acquire the remaining 92.6% interest.
 As well, if the Company establishes a NI 43-101 compliant mineral resource estimate on the Vale claims of at least six million tonnes with an average content greater than 1.3% Li2O, the Company shall pay Exotic a cash bonus of R\$10,000,000.
 The Company may terminate the agreement at any time without incurring any additional financial penalties.

 Subject to the agreement with Clesio, if the Company establishes a NI 43-101 compliant mineral resource estimate on the Clesio claim of at least two million tonnes with an average content greater than 1.3% Li2O by August 13, 2025, the Company shall pay Clesio a cash bonus of USD\$1,000,000.
 If the Company establishes a NI 43-101 compliant mineral resource estimate on the Clesio claim of at least five million tonnes with an average content greater than 1.3% Li2O by February 13, 2027, the Company shall pay Clesio an additional cash bonus of USD\$1,000,000.
+As at December 31, 2023, no determination has been made in this regard and no amount has been accrued related to this contingent arrangement.

-Subject to the acquisition of Neolit, 1,500,000 warrants issued as part of the consideration are exercisable at a price of 2.25 until March 10, 2026 and only vest if the Company establishes an independent NI 43-101 compliant mineral resource estimate on the Salinas Project of at least 20 million tonnes with an average grade greater than 1.3% Li2O.
+Subject to the acquisition of Neolit, 1,500,000 warrants issued as part of the consideration are exercisable at a price of \$2.25 until March 10, 2026 and only vest if the Company establishes an independent NI 43-101 compliant mineral resource estimate on the Salinas Project of at least 20 million tonnes with an average grade greater than 1.3% Li2O.